jorgebotas/ete4-documentation/index.md

 ```
 ete_iframe.contentWindow.postMessage({
     selected: false,
-    node: node,
+    node: node,  // node id (string)
 }, eteUrl);
 ```

 This is everything you need to unselect a node!.
 In my opinion this is rather beautiful as we do not need to add any additional calls to update our GUI.
-The iframe itself will notify its parent window that a node has been unselected, triggering a `message` event, for which we are already listening, and automatically updating the GUI :)!
+The iframe itself will notify its parent window that a node has been unselected, triggering a `message` event, for which we are already listening, and automatically updating the GUI :) !